UTAustin-SwarmLab/SynDiff-AD/README.md

    ```
    conda env create -n control-v11.8 -f environment.yml
    ```
    Use the conda env to develop further.
-Ensure torch version is 2.1.0
+Ensure torch version is 2.1.0 and cuda 11.8 by running conda install pytorch==2.1.0 torchvision==0.16.0 torchaudio==2.1.0 pytorch-cuda=11.8 -c pytorch -c nvidia

 6. To install and setup mmsegmentation
    ```